smohr1824/Networks/README.md

 Additional algorithm implementations are planned.

 # Other Algorithms
-ConcurrentBipartite tests a network for bipartness.
+ConcurrentBipartite tests a network for biparteness.
 If successful, the two sets of vertices are returned as uint32[] where the uint32 is the vertex id.